python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

 -  In PTB X.Y.Z the feature exists
 -  Bot API version N.M is released and deprecates the feature
--  In PTB X.(Y + 1).0 adds support for Bot API A.B and the feature is marked as deprecated
+-  PTB X.(Y + 1).0 adds support for Bot API N.M and the feature is marked as deprecated
 -  Bot API version N.(M + 1) is released
 -  In PTB X.(Y + 2).0 adds support for Bot API N.(M + 1) and the feature is removed or changed